eve-autonomy/audio_driver_msgs/README.md

 This is a message type for voice control commands.

-This is assumed that the following will be realized.
+The following functions are controlled through this message.
-- Play / stop audio in the specified path and instruct to adjust the volume.
+- Play and stop audio stored in the specified path.
+- Volume control.
-- Selection of single-shot playback or loop playback.
+- Set playback of single or repeat.
-- Specify the waiting time until the next playback.
+- Set delay time until next playback.

 ### SoundDriverRes.msg